Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 — Funny Girl (@ThisGirlisFun_) January 27, 2017

-Shortly after the Election Day in November, 2016, Chris Rock took to Twitter to announce the exciting news.
-By the way, Kanye West has previously announced he would be running for U.S. President in 2020.
+Shortly after Election Day in November, 2016, Chris Rock took to Twitter to announce the exciting news.
+By the way, Kanye West has previously announced he would be running for president in 2020.
 Imagine a presidential debate between Chris Rock and Kanye West!

 In his Twitter post, Chris Rock attached artwork from Head of State, which was interpreted by many as his creative way of announcing a sequel to the 2003 film.
 The slogan for the film was “The Only Thing White Is the House.”
-Five years after the comedy was released, Barack Obama became the first ever black President of the United States.
+Five years after the comedy was released, Barack Obama became the first ever black president of the United States.

-But could it be that the 2003 comedy actually predicted Chris Rock’s presidency in 2020, just like that 15-year old The Simpsons episode predicted Trump’s presidency?
+But could it be that the 2003 comedy actually predicted Chris Rock’s presidency in 2020, just like that 15-year-old The Simpsons episode predicted Trump’s presidency?
 In the film, Rock starred as a Washington, D.C. alderman who was chosen as a sacrificial candidate with no hope of winning whatsoever.

 And yet Chris Rock’s character won the election!
 Sounds familiar, doesn’t it?
-Just a year ago, when Trump announced he was running for President, everybody laughed and said his victory would be the biggest joke in U.S. history.
+Just a year ago, when Trump announced he was running for president, everybody laughed and said his victory would be the biggest joke in U.S. history.

 In other news, Chris Rock’s recent divorce not only gave him more time to work on new comedy material, but also gave him a priceless set of jokes, according to the Huffington Post.
 The 51-year-old comedian finalized his divorce from Malaak Compton-Rock in late 2016.